pepsilad2222/UnfortunateTeam/README.md

 what contribution can be expected from me on this project?
 The group can expect me to be able to keep things organized and be able to split up the goals that we need to achieve.
 Also working on coding the actual pieces of the project.

+In terms of making sure to not have this project fail, I will help the team by keeping us on track to not be late and to be able to map out each goal small enough to be easily accomplished.